Yair0001/MessageU/README.md

-# Final Project In Defensive Systems Course (OpenU) - MessageU
+# Final Project In Defensive Systems (OpenU) - MessageU
 A client server application in C++ and Python.